ngadiyar93/InductorOptimizer/README.md

 # Inductor Optimization
-Repository containing files to optimize an inductor
+Repository containing files to optimize an inductor.

+**Note:** The owners of this repository offer no warranties or assume any liability for anything arising out of use of this code.
+The license can be found [here](https://github.com/ngadiyar93/InductorOptimization/blob/master/LICENSE)

 ## Instructions to run the optimization